spack/spack/lib/spack/docs/workflows.rst

    package, offering a powerful vision of software re-use.
 If you build your package A outside of Spack, then your ability to use it as a building block for other packages in an automated way is
-   diminished: other packages needing depending on package A will not be able to use Spack to fulfill that dependency.
+   diminished: other packages depending on package A will not be able to use Spack to fulfill that dependency.

 5. If you are reading this manual, you probably love Spack.
 You're